 Hot days welcome hot fishing in Central Florida.
 June marks the beginning of our Atlantic Hurricane season.
 Water levels will be the key to finding fish.
-High levels in June mean there are a lot of places for fish to hide as pastures get flooded along the St Johns.
+High levels in June mean there are a lot of places for fish to hide if pastures get flooded along the St Johns.

 Catfish: Now is the time to catch large blue channel catfish.
 When rainwater flushes out of the creeks and rivers, the cats swim upstream to find forage and nesting areas.
 Chunks of mullet, peeled shrimp, beef or pork liver, and artificial stink baits are best baits.
 Use a foot of 20lb. test fluorocarbon leader and a 2/0 circle hook pinned with just enough weight to hold the bottom.
 Tip: Try a sliding egg sinker and allow the bait to roll along the bottom in a river bend.
 Cast the bait upstream and let it roll into the hole.